alfa2beta3/Smart-Restaurant-Ordering-System/README.md

 <!-- Demonstrations -->
 ## Demonstrations

-_For more examples, please refer to the [Documentation](https://github.com/alfa2beta3/Smart-Restaurant-Ordering-System/tree/main/Documentation)
+_For more information, please refer to the [Documentation](https://github.com/alfa2beta3/Smart-Restaurant-Ordering-System/tree/main/Documentation)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>